ericxyz86/philippine-location-parser/CODEBASE_ANALYSIS.md

 ## Executive Summary

-The Philippine Location Parser is a sophisticated dual-mode system designed to extract location information from Philippine addresses and text, with special focus on social media comments about internet/telecom services.
-The system operates in two distinct modes:
+The Philippine Location Parser is a sophisticated AI-powered system designed to extract location information from Philippine addresses and text, with special focus on social media comments about internet/telecom services.
+The system operates exclusively with:

-- **V4 (Rule-based)**: Offline pattern matching with 80.6% extraction rate
 - **V5 (LLM-first)**: AI-powered extraction using GPT-4o-mini with cascading inference
+- **Bring Your Own API Key**: Users must provide their own OpenAI API key
+- **No Offline Mode**: V4 (rule-based) has been disabled

 ## Project Architecture